(a) Facility location. Any proposed new facility shall

 be provided for delivery vehicles.

-persons shall be provided in accordance with the Americans with Disabilities
+with disabilities shall be provided in accordance with the Americans

 (d) Building design and construction requirements.